'Nduja Strozzapreti

 Nduja Strozzapreti using Barilla casarecce

-This very versatile recipe is built around Calabria’s fiery, spreadable salami called ‘nduja; available from most delis, my favourite version is from Salumi Australia.
-I’ve made this dish without the chicory (just eggs) and without the eggs (just chicory), but I like it best with both.
-The name chicory is sometimes used for endive or witlof, but the kind I use here looks like long dandelion leaves, they are related and you could use dandelion or any other bitter greens instead.
+This very versatile recipe is built around Calabria’s fiery, spreadable salami called ‘nduja (see FAQ below); it’s available from most delis and my favourite is from Salumi Australia.
+I’ve made this dish without the chicory (just eggs) and without the eggs (just chicory), but like it best with both.
+The name chicory is sometimes used for endive or witlof, but the kind I use here looks like long dandelion leaves.
+They are related and you could use dandelion or any other bitter greens instead.
 Strozzapreti literally means ‘strangle (or choke) the priest’.
-It’s a twisted pasta that has several different names, Barilla calls its casarecce; you can replace it with any short pasta.
-Don’t be too precise when slicing the green leaves from the thick white chicory stems, use it finely sliced, stems and all, if you prefer (though I like the stems cooked as a separate vegetable).
-Coriole’s soft sangiovese is a great accompaniment, the perfect foil for the spicy ‘nduja.
-Scroll down to the Q&A here for all you need to know about cooking pasta perfectly.
+It’s a twisted pasta that has several different names, including casarecce; you can replace it with any short pasta.
+Don’t be too precise when slicing the green leaves from the thick white chicory stems.
+Use it finely sliced stems and all if you prefer, though I like the stems cooked separately as chicory gratin.
+Coriole’s soft sangiovese is a great accompaniment to ‘nduja strozzapreti, the perfect foil for the spicy salami.
+See the video below for all you need to know about cooking pasta perfectly.

 Serves 6 as a starter